hoangthuc/wordpress-plugin-api/Readme.txt

 - When click item will display detail user.
 - You can search keyword item.
 - Add menu page dashboard wp with name "WP Test" when active plugin.
+- Menu navagition "WP Test" in dashboard.

 Teach:
 - Use Frontend Bootstrap and Datatable JS.
+- Use Markdown.
+- Unit test.